-You might need to keep the power on with the top cover removed to look at system information on the display panel.
+You might need to keep the power on with the server cover removed to look at system information on the display panel or to replace hot-swap components.
 Review these guidelines before doing so.

 Attention: The server might stop and loss of data might occur when internal server components are exposed to static electricity.
 To avoid this potential problem, always use an electrostatic-discharge wrist strap or other grounding systems when working inside the server with the power on.